Quantum-Legend/DSAL/README.md

 c.
 Contains (element) - Return true if element is in collection

 d.
-Size () - Return number of values in collection Iterator () Return an iterator used to loop over collection
+Size () - Return number of values in collection, Iterator () - Return an iterator used to loop over collection

 e.
 Intersection of two sets